Sleeping Buffalo, Montana

 Sleeping Buffalo is a census-designated place (CDP) in Phillips County, Montana, United States.
 It is in the eastern part of the county on Secondary Highway 243, 1.5 mi north of the Sleeping Buffalo Rock historic site on U.S. Route 2.
 Via US-2, it is a further 10 mi east to Saco and 18 mi southwest to Malta, the Phillips county seat.
 The Sleeping Buffalo CDP is on high ground between Nelson Reservoir to the north and the valley of Beaver Creek to the south.

 The location was first listed as a CDP prior to the 2020 census.

 Demographics

+Media

+The Phillips County News is a weekly local newspaper.
+They provide a printed paper as well as news online.